annitya/roc-completion/readme.md

 In progress
 -----------
-- Publish the damned thing.
-    - Waiting on JetBrains.
+- Release 1.0.2

+- Add default-values by type as placeholders when there is no default-value.

 Next version
 ------------
-- Add default-values by type as placeholders when there is no default-value?
 - Divine the rather exotic types.
 - If the Roc-terminal is a bit sluggish to start, it will not be properly named.
 Oh the horror!
     - Wait for the tab.